Trevor White (writer): City of a Thousand Welcomes

-Works
+Other works

 White is the author of Kitchen Con (2006), a social history of restaurant criticism, and The Dubliner Diaries (2010), an account of his time as a magazine publisher.

 In 2017, Alfie: The Life and Times of Alfie Byrne, was published by Penguin Ireland.
-Reviewing the book, Taoiseach Leo Varadkar wrote, “Trevor White brings Alfie Byrne vividly to life in the pages of his elegant new biography.”
-Broadcaster Joe Duffy called it “the definitive biography of the definitive Dubliner.”
+Reviewing the book, Taoiseach Leo Varadkar wrote, "Trevor White brings Alfie Byrne vividly to life in the pages of his elegant new biography."
+Broadcaster Joe Duffy called it "the definitive biography of the definitive Dubliner."

 White has written several works for the stage.
-In September 2015, his debut play, The Private View: Fairytales of Ireland 1916-2016, was described by the Sunday Independent as “the most talked-about debut of the year.”
+In September 2015, his debut play, The Private View: Fairytales of Ireland 1916-2016, was described by the The Sunday Independent as "the most talked-about debut of the year."

 For the 2019 Dublin Theatre Festival, White co-wrote a play, You Can Leave at Any Time, about the life of Mary Merritt, who spent 14 years in High Park Magdalene laundry.
-In the Sunday Times, critic Fiona Charleton called it “a profoundly affecting experience that illustrates past horrors with dignity.”
+In the Sunday Times, critic Fiona Charleton called it "a profoundly affecting experience that illustrates past horrors with dignity."